eduardk90/AI-Test-Automation/README.md

 ## How AI Is Used

-This project goes beyond standard Playwright scripting by integrating **AI agents** directly into the testing workflow:
+This project goes beyond standard Playwright scripting by integrating **GitHub Copilot agents** directly into the testing workflow:

-- **`.playwright-mcp/`** — MCP (Model Context Protocol) server integration, allowing AI models to interact with the browser programmatically.
+- **`.playwright-mcp/`** — MCP (Model Context Protocol) server integration, allowing Copilot to interact with the browser programmatically.
 This enables agents to reason about UI state, generate test actions, and assist in exploratory testing.
 - **`agents/`** — Custom agent definitions that can autonomously navigate, interact, and validate application behavior.
 - **`specs/saucedemo-test-plan.md`** — AI-generated test plan used as the source of truth for what scenarios to cover.
-- **`mcp.json`** — Configuration for the MCP server connecting Claude (or other LLMs) to the Playwright browser context.
+- **`mcp.json`** — Configuration for the MCP server connecting GitHub Copilot to the Playwright browser context.

 The result: test coverage that is faster to write, easier to extend, and capable of adapting to UI changes with AI assistance.